 Self-confidence took a definite knock when men started developing signs of hair loss with a third of the men polled saying it caused them to avoid socialising with friends.
 Just under a third stated that thinning hair caused them to lack confidence.
 Additionally, 39 per cent noted a decreased sex drive which they also attributed to concerns over the appearance of male pattern baldness.

-Whilst some men are unphased by developing a receding hairline, a widow’s peak or thinning crown, or like how they look with a shaved head, others are not so confident.
+Whilst some men are un-phased by developing a receding hairline, a widow’s peak or thinning crown, or find they like how they look with a shaved head, others are not so confident.
 Reasons men give for wanting help with hair loss often include the fact that they feel uncomfortable with the shape of their head, or that they simply like their hair and want to try their best to keep it.